byuccl/Source_Level_OpenCL_Debug/README.md

 The user should only select variables in the top level kernel, as support for recording variables in other called functions has been disabled due to excessive overhead in the generated RTL design.
 If the user  wants to record variables in called functions they should be inlined first.

 The OpenCL Debug Trace viewer requires the device IDs to not be less than (2^28) + 1 or 268435457

+One of the biggest limitations is the type of OpenCL directives and types that are currently supported.
+The python script "hlstool.py" replaces many of the OpenCL directives with commented out versions.
+For example, `__kernel` is replaced with `\*__kernel*\` and the same occurs for multiple OpenCL directives, which is shown in the "hlstool.py" file.
+After the ROSE transformation finished, the python script removes the comments from these directives, and adds directives to the new trace buffer argument.
+If there are other OpenCL types or directives, they need to be added as an extern argument by the user before running the tool.
+This will allow the tool to treat the extern OpenCL types or directives as normal C code.
+The user will need to delete their changes in the new generated ".cl" file.

 ## Testing